radiantlogic-v8/documentation-new/documentation/configuration/data-sources/data-sources.md

 PROPERTY	| DESCRIPTION
 -|-
-Host	| Unique name representing the identity source backend.
-Do not use spaces, commas, brackets or parenthesis, colons, or the word “domain”.
+Host	| Fully-qualified server name or IP address for the identity source.
 Port	| A numeric value indicating the port number the LDAP service is listening on.
 SSL	|  Toggled ON if SSL/TLS should be used in the connection to the backend.
 Enter the SSL port in the Port property.
 Toggled OFF if SSL/TLS should not be used.
 Enter the non-SSL port in the Port property.
 Bind DN	| Service account credentials that the RadiantOne service should use to connect to the backend.
 Enter a full user DN.